ljocha/gc-ms_bart/README.md

 ├── data/                    # Includes used NIST splits, example data, and synthetic data ├── forward/                 # Scripts for spectra generatos (NEIMS, RASSP) training ├── notebooks/               # Jupyter notebooks for data preprocessing, pretraining, finetuning, hyperparameter search, model evaluation, and comparison of the models
-├── predictions/             # Test predictions of all models (HP search) and DB search methods mentioned in the paper
+├── predictions/             # Test predictions of all models (hyperparameter search) and database search methods (HSS, SSS, BDC) mentioned in the paper
 ```

 ## 🛠 Installation